Participer au site avec un Tip

 Choice of sorting algorithm.
 See also :func:`numpy.sort` for more

-information. 'mergesort' is the only stable algorithm.
+information. 'mergesort' and 'stable' are the only stable algorithms.
 For

 DataFrames, this option is only applied when sorting on a single